redFrik/raspberrypiWorkshop/README.md

     - (_mac, linux, windows_)
     - (_you can also use [pifiller](http://ivanx.com/raspberrypi/)_)
 3. start etcher
-4. select the zip file
+4. select the raspbian zip file
-5. insert your 8gb sd card6
+5. insert your 8gb sd card
 6. click flash
-    - (_on my machine the process takes ~7min_)
+    - (_on my machine the process takes ~9min_)

 ![etcher](etcher.png)